-4.35 A full update of the Settlement Facilities Study (2011) will be completed in the next year to provide a comprehensive and up to date understanding regarding the change in availability of community facilities in each settlement within the plan area.
+4.34 A full update of the Settlement Facilities Study was carried out in August 2017 which provided a comprehensive and up to date understanding regarding the change in availability of community facilities in each settlement within the plan area.
+The Settlement Facilities Study is available at Appendix 5.